bruellke/contao-caredit-register-bundle/README.md

-# Contao 4 skeleton bundle

-Contao is an Open Source PHP Content Management System for people who want a professional website that is easy to maintain.
-Visit the [project website][1] for more information.

-You can use the skeleton bundle as basis for your own Contao bundle.
+# Caredit Register Bundle

+Caredit Register Bundle is an extension for Contao.
+This extension implements a register form in the web content site.

 ## Install